Tabular Douay Rheims

 Whew.
 And I was told my run-on sentences were bad.
 Joking aside, we again turn to Cardinal Newman for his analysis on the evolution of the Douay Rheims.
 Whereby one can conclude that the 1899 DRA commonly used in our time ought to be called not the Douay Rheims; it is more aptly described as the Douay Rheims-Challoner-Troy with annotations by Fr.
 George Leo Haydock.
 As an aside, Newman had praise for the 1852 edition of Haydock's Bible, calling it 'splendid'.
 I just think it's cool that anybody with internet today can view the original 1852 edition.
 What was in the past the privilege of an educated select few with access to Universities and Libraries is now public domain.
 But I digress.
 We can look at the 1582 Douay Rheims and agree that while not complete gibberish, it is in need of a revision; a horizontal analogy to the state of the 19th century Douay Rheims editions and our modern translations.
 N.B.
 It would also be historically and intellectually dishonest to ignore looming example of "impious translations put forth by sundry sects" in the form of the King James Version (KJV) Bible commissioned by the Church of England.
 As noted by Cardinal Newman, there was a fair amount of "cross-pollination" and borrowing between the two.

 And so the Douay Rheims takes us to 20th and 21st century.
-The New Testament of the Confraternity Bible was in fact completed in 1941, right before Pope Pius XII penned Divinio afflante Spiritu in 1943.
+The New Testament of the Confraternity Bible was in fact completed in 1941, right before Pope Pius XII penned Divino afflante Spiritu in 1943.
 It was destined to be replaced by the New American Bible (NAB), itself replaced by the New American Bible Revised Edition (NABRE).
 There is the Knox Bible, the New Jersualem, the modernizing of the KJV in the form of the Revised Standard Version (RSV, RSV-CE, NRSV, NRSV-CE) etc. It does seem to the English speaking Faithful that there is a veritable Cambrian explosion of translations, change, generation and corruption.

 Fr.
-Wilfred Harrignton notes with a hint of irony how "the disparate Protestant groups unite around their one common touchstone, that is, unity against the Catholic Church and so followed the Jewish tradition [in the canonicity of the Old Testament]".
+Wilfrid Harrignton notes with a hint of irony how "the disparate Protestant groups unite around their one common touchstone, that is, unity against the Catholic Church and so followed the Jewish tradition [in the canonicity of the Old Testament]".
 But with that obvious example aside, more importantly he states that like the Incarnation the Bible is exactly the same: fully the word of God, and fully the work of human languages.

 But in order to achieve this desired result it is necessary that the scholar should be guided not only by his scholarship, not only by his faith in the divine origin of Scripture, but also by the teaching office of the Church.